Our Whistleblower System

 A. Written complaint

-•By postal mail, in a sealed envelope and with the signs “Do not open” and “A/C: Department of Integrity, Risk Management & Compliance”, to the following address: Rua do Sol ao Rato 11, 1250-261 Lisboa
+• By postal mail, in a sealed envelope and with the signs “Do not open” and “A/C: Information Security & Compliance”, to the following address: Rua do Sol ao Rato 11, 1250-261 Lisboa

 B. Verbal denunciation, through face-to-face meeting, which can be requested via the contacts mentioned above.